Corgi Toys: 1960s

-November 1968 saw the release of the flying car Chitty Chitty Bang Bang'(266) from the successful film of the same name that had been in cinemas throughout that summer, and which featured plastic wings that popped out from the car's side skirts when the hand brake was pushed and detailed miniatures of the car's inventor Caractacus Potts, Truly Scrumptious and the children Jeremy and Jemima.
+November 1968 saw the release of the flying car Chitty Chitty Bang Bang (266) from the successful film of the same name that had been in cinemas throughout that summer.
+It featured plastic wings that popped out from the car's side skirts when the hand brake was pushed and detailed miniatures of the car's inventor, Caractacus Potts, Truly Scrumptious and the children Jeremy and Jemima.
 The Monkeemobile (277) issued in December was a model of the Dean Jeffries customised 1966 Pontiac GTO that featured in the American television series The Monkees.
 It included miniatures of band members Davy Jones, Mickey Dolenz, Peter Tork and Mike Nesmith sitting in the car.

 Film and television related models continued to be issued in February 1969 with the Yellow Submarine (803) from the animated Beatles film of the same name.
-This model featured two hatches that lifted at the touch of buttons on the side of the craft to allow models of the Fab Four John Lennon, Paul McCartney, George Harrison and Ringo Starr to pop into view.
+This model featured two hatches that lifted at the touch of buttons on the side of the craft to allow models of the Fab Four (John Lennon, Paul McCartney, George Harrison and Ringo Starr) to pop into view.
 Early examples featured a white hatch to the front and a yellow hatch to the rear in keeping with the colour scheme of the original, before both hatches were coloured red on later models.
-The Yellow Submarine commands high prices today amongst both die-cast collectors and Beatles related collectors too.
+The Yellow Submarine commands high prices today among both die-cast collectors and collectors of Beatles-related memorabilia.

 Corgi Toys not only produced models of automotive stars of film and television, but also models of production vehicles.
 A newly tooled Commer 2500 mini bus body was used for the Samuelson Mobile Camera Van (479) issued in December 1967 which included a detailed cast metal model of a Panavision film camera and plastic cameraman on a metal plinth that could be either attached to the vehicle's roof rack or to the front or rear of the van for tracking shots.
 The lens of the camera was represented by a tiny jewel.
 In September 1968 the Renault 16 Tour De France Paramount Film Unit (GS13) was released.
 This gift set featured a Renault 16 car with the tailgate removed and a platform extension fixed at the rear to accommodate the Panavision film camera model and cameraman.
 Also included was a miniature racing cycle and cyclist.